Digital Digging with Henk van Ess

 You now own the full chainsaw.

-You don’t need to pretend you know what you’re doing.
-The AI handles the technical parts.
 You just need to know what you want—and be honest about what you’re afraid of.
-So how does it work?
+So how does the process work?
+Let me show you each step.

 User's avatar